LucioFranco/CompGeo/hw4/sam/hw4.md

 # 3. (or) 4.

+(Neither)

 \newpage
 # 5.
 ## a.

 First search for the leaf where $q$ would go.
-Let $d$ be the Euclidean distance between $q$ and this point $p$.
+Let $d$ be the Euclidean distance between $q$ and the point $p$ in the leaf.
 We now have to check regions with distance to $q$ smaller than $d$.
 So recursively iterate back up the tree.
 At a node, check if the distance to its defining line is smaller than $d$.
 If it is, recurse down its subtree.
 If not, continue on.
 If a leaf is reached, check its Euclidean distance to $q$.
 If it is closer than $d$, set $d$ to this new distance.
 At the end of the search, the remaining point $p$ with distance $d$ to $q$ will be its nearest neighbor.

 The initial search takes O(log$n$).
 Searching for points closer than $d$ is essentially a 2D rectangular query search, with a decreasing rectangle.
 Therefore it takes O($\sqrt n$).

 ## b.

+You could split the set into smaller trees of a small constant size $k$.
+This would result in $n/k$ smaller trees totally ordered on $x$ coordinate.
+For small trees, the depth is constant and therefore the query time is constant.
+This would allow for O(log$n/k$) to find the tree the insertion falls in, and constant time for inserting into the small tree.
+The maximum size for each of these trees would be some scalar of $k$ (and therefore constant).
+Once insertion reaches this limit, split the tree in half and rebuild two new trees.
+This forms a new split based on $x$ coordinate.
+Since there are a total of $n$ points at any time in the data structure, the number of trees cannot grow to be larger than $n$.
+Therefore the search time and insertion time would stay O(log$n$).

 ## c.

+Since the trees are small, rebuilding a tree is constant time.
+So deleting an element requires locating it, removing it from the set of points in that tree and rebuilding the tree.
+Searching would take O(log$n$) and rebuilding would be constant.